martinwjones/jmspoc/README.md

 # jmspoc

-This creates an incmoing API endpoint with three resources, each posts a message to a corresponding message queue:
+This creates an incoming API endpoint with three resources, each posts a message to a corresponding message queue:

 * /pay posts to -> OrderPaymentMQ
 * /fail posts to ->  OrderPaymentErrorMQ